WilliamAnimate/optimize-my-roblos/README.md

 ## License

-This project is licensed under MIT.
-This means that you are allowed to do anything you want with this project, as long as you do the following:

-1. Give me attribution for using the code.
-1. Understand that no warranty will be provided, so I will not be liable if this code somehow wipes all the databases of your startup or something.
+The code under this repo are licensed under MIT.

-This project uses fonts licensed under the OFL.
+This project uses the Lexend font, which is licensed under OFL.

 ## Download